daneah/practices-of-the-python-pro/README.md

 ## Errata and questions

 If you find an error in the code or the book, or if you have a question about the content, please read the [contribution guidelines](.github/CONTRIBUTING.md) to understand the best course of action.
+The errata are published on [the book's homepage](https://bit.ly/the-python-pro).